AIR QUALITY NATURAL GAS DRILLING LEAD POISONING WATER QUALITY TOXIC WASTE

 - Visit your healthcare provider or doctor first.
 Have them examine you for your health concern, as they know your health

 history best.
-Get a copy of your medical records, and be prepared to share them with the DOH.
+Get a copy of your medical records, and be prepared to share them with DOH.
 If your doctor would like to

 discuss with us your health issues, we are available.

 - Have environmental test results available.
-Be prepared to share any environmental tests results with the DOH such as
+Be prepared to share any environmental tests results with DOH such as

 water, soil or air testing results.
 Please see the following section for specific requirements before submitting your results.

 - Be prepared to speak about your family’s current health and health history.
 If your family is willing to provide health